 The Risk Management Framework (RMF) is the “common information security framework” for the federal government and its contractors.
-The stated goals of RMF are:
+The stated goals of RMF are to:

 Through implementation of RMF, federal agencies can achieve compliance with policy directives such as the Federal Information Security Modernization Act (FISMA), and Office of Management and Budget (OMB) Circular A-130 .